olefm-dev/ematrix-taskmanager/README.md

 [![Python 3.12](https://github.com/olefm-dev/ematrix-taskmanager/actions/workflows/python-tests.yml/badge.svg)](https://github.com/olefm-dev/ematrix-taskmanager/actions/workflows/python-tests.yml)

 Human Note:
-This is just a wibe coded project, where AI has done most of the work, mainly Grok 4 and Claude 3.7 Sonnet.
+This is just a vibe coded project, where AI has done most of the work, mainly Grok 4 and Claude 3.7 Sonnet.
 The IDE I'm using is Windsurf, and this is just meant as a little tool to manage my tasks.
 I will do a full code review at a later date, and maybe add some functionality depending on my needs and/or requests.

 Be warned, as this is mostly AI it does not follow best practices, the code is "dirty" and not optimized.
 But it works, for now.